twstyled/twstyled/packages/core/README.md

 # Tailwind + CSS in JS

-Full featured [Tailwind](https://tailwindcss.com/) with CSS in JS support, with blazing fast build and runtime performance
+Full featured [Tailwind](https://tailwindcss.com/) compiler with CSS in JS support, with blazing fast build and runtime performance

 ## Why does this exist